rabbitmq/rabbitmq-website/docs/dlx.md

 its dead letter exchange with the `bar` routing key.

-Note, if a specific routing key was not set for the queue, messages on it are dead-lettered with <em>all</em>
-their original routing keys.
+Note, if a specific routing key was not set for the queue, messages on it are dead-lettered with *all* their original routing keys.
 This includes routing keys added by the `CC` and `BCC` headers
 (refer to [Sender-selected distribution](./sender-selected) for details about these two headers).

+### Dead-letter cycle

-It is possible to form a cycle of message dead-lettering.
-For instance, this can happen when a queue "dead-letters" messages to the default exchange without specifying a dead-letter routing key.
-Messages in such cycles (that is, messages that reach the same queue twice) are dropped <em>if there was no rejection in the entire cycle</em>.
+It is possible to form a cycle of message dead-lettering where the same message reaches the same queue twice.
+For example, this can happen when a queue "dead-letters" messages to the default exchange without specifying a dead-letter routing key.
+To prevent automatic infinite message looping within RabbitMQ, RabbitMQ will detect a cycle and drop the message *if there was no rejection in the entire cycle*.

 ## Safety {#safety}

-By default, dead-lettered messages are re-published <em>without</em> publisher [confirms](./confirms) turned on internally.
+By default, dead-lettered messages are re-published *without* publisher [confirms](./confirms) turned on internally.
 Therefore using DLX in a clustered RabbitMQ environment is not guaranteed to be safe.
 Messages are removed from the original queue immediately after publishing to the DLX target queue.
 This ensures